Cesarsk/AI-GA-on-MAS/README.md

 GA (Genetic Algorithm) applied to CA (Cellular Automata)

 ## Description
-Entirely developed with P5 Library and Pure JS
+Entirely developed with P5 Library and Pure JS.
+Plot.ly was used to represent Stats.

 ### Instructions
 Run *index.html*

 ### Demo
-Test the deployment here: https://cesarsk.github.io/AI-GA-on-CA/
+Test the live deployment here: https://cesarsk.github.io/AI-GA-on-CA/
+Note: Demo is optimized only on Google Chrome, so use Chrome.

 ### Copyright
 Check LICENSE